 Harmful impurities in medicines must be detected and controlled due to the potentially serious risk to public health.
 Operationally, impurities in drug ingredients or finished drug products can delay product approvals and trigger product recalls, introducing challenges including disruption of business operations, regulatory investigations and remediation.

 The nitrosamine impurities crisis prompted regulators around the world to increase their scrutiny of drug manufacturing processes even further.
 In the future, this greater scrutiny may lead to the discovery of nitrosamine impurities in other medicines.
 For this reason, manufacturers need to understand which medicines are likely to form nitrosamines, how and at what levels nitrosamine impurities are forming, and how to control nitrosamines so that they aren’t present at levels that could be harmful to patients.

 For over 200 years, the U.S. Pharmacopeia (USP) has been building trust where it matters most: in the world’s medicines, dietary supplements, and foods.
 Pharmaceutical manufacturers and global regulators in more than 150 countries trust and rely on our rigorous public quality standards to help ensure the identity, strength, purity, and performance of medicines, to protect the patients who depend on them.

-USP responded to the nitrosamine impurities crisis with a proposed general chapter on nitrosamine impurities that provides methods for detecting and measuring nitrosamine impurities, along with physical reference standards against which manufacturers can compare their test results.
+USP responded to the nitrosamine impurities crisis with a general chapter on nitrosamine impurities (official on December 1, 2021) that provides methods for detecting and measuring nitrosamine impurities, along with physical reference standards against which manufacturers can compare their test results.
 USP training resources, technical webinars, and technical service experts are available to help support manufacturers as they take proactive measures to prevent exposing patients to harmful levels of nitrosamine impurities.